ASSOCIATION FOR SOCIAL ECONOMICS RECORDS, 1941-[ongoing], 2.2 feet.

-Records of an organization of scholars concerned with the moral and social dimensions
+Records of an organization of scholars concerned with the moral and social dimensions of economic problems.

 CONRAD N. HILTON FUND FOR SISTERS RECORDS, 1986-[ongoing], 94.2 feet (65.6 feet unprocessed).

 Records of a fund established by the Conrad N. Hilton Foundation in 1986 to support humanitarian projects directed by Catholic sisters in impoverished and underdeveloped areas

 FOX, NOEL P., PAPERS, 1924-1982, 7.5 feet.

-Case files, correspondence, clippings, and reports documenting the political and judicial career of Noel P. Fox, a graduate of Marquette University who served as U.S.
+Case files, correspondence, clippings, and reports documenting the political and judicial career of Noel P. Fox, a graduate of Marquette University who served as U.S. District

 HONOR OUR NEIGHBORS' ORIGINS AND RIGHTS RECORDS, 1990-2006, 0.5 foot [1 reel microfilm].

 Records of Honor Our Neighbors' Origins and Rights, a Midwest-based independent advocacy organization for treaty rights and justice issues affecting American Indians.
 The

-collection contains minutes of Board of Directors' meetings and its newsletter,
+collection contains minutes of Board of Directors' meetings and its newsletter, HONOR Digest.

-PROJECT EQUALITY INC. RECORDS, 1971-2007, 3.9 feet.
+PROJECT EQUALITY, INC. RECORDS, 1971-2007, 3.9 feet.

 Records of a national program (originally a service of the National Catholic Conference for Interracial Justice) sponsored by religious denominations, non-profit organizations,

 and corporations to promote equal employment opportunities for African-Americans and other minorities.

 PROJECT EQUALITY OF WISCONSIN, INC. RECORDS, 1969-2004, 0.6 foot.